liuggio/fastest/README.md

 **Over-engineering?**

+The stable version will not have dependencies like Redis...
 Developer time is a cost, tests are a complex world, if you want you could replace Redis changing queue see [Queue/Infrastructure](./src/Queue/Infrastructure).

 ## Simple usage